Assistant Dean for Career & Professional Development

 After law school, Ms. Ruiz worked as an Excelsior Service Fellow for New York State Governor’s Office under Lieutenant Governor Kathy C. Hochul and the Authorities Budget Office.
 Following her tenure in government, Ms. Ruiz worked both in the public and private sectors in corporate and municipal litigation, public finance, and non-profit tax compliance.
 Ms. Ruiz is also the President of the Matthew J. Ruiz Memorial Foundation, a non-profit she founded in memory of her brother.

 Director of Employer Relations

 Prior to attending law school, Ms. Williams spent almost 17 years in corporate Human Resources and Training in a $1.5 billion corporation.
 During that time, she obtained certification in Human Resource Management from Cornell University.
 She practiced employment law after graduation, but quickly began pursuing her interest in family law.
 Shortly thereafter, she practiced matrimonial and family law at Winkler, Kurtz, Winkler & Kuhn, an AV-rated law firm in Port Jefferson Station, New York.
-Ms. Williams has given presentations about resumes and provided counsel on job searches at the Association for the Bar of the City of New York.
-She has been also been recognized for her pro bono work by the New York State Bar and Suffolk County Bar Pro Bono Foundation.
+Ms. Williams has given )presentations about resumes and provided counsel on job searches at the Association for the Bar of the City of New York.
+She has also been recognized for her pro bono work by the New York State Bar and Suffolk County Bar Pro Bono Foundation.